 Bar loans or Bar Study Loans® (Sallie Mae) are typically only available to students who are in their last year of study, or will be sitting for the bar exam within 12 months of graduation from an ABA-accredited law school.
-Many lenders require that you are a US citizen or permanent resident, or that you are applying with a creditworthy cosigner who is a US citizen or permanent resident.

 Bar Loan FAQs